lemkis/js_recap/typescript.md

-t# Problems with pure js
+# Problems with pure js

 Consider the following code
 ```javascript